Close

 People who’ve been there know: It’s nearly impossible to convey the beauty of Italy’s Amalfi Coast in words and pictures — you truly have to see it to believe it.

-And you can!
-Avventure Bellissime offers a variety of exciting Italy day trips and Italian vacation packages that include visits to the Amalfi Coast.
-In the meantime, for those of you not planning a visit this Summer, below is some information.
+Avventure Bellissime offers a variety of exciting Amalfi Coast day trips and Italian vacation packages that include visits to the Amalfi Coast.
+In the meantime, for those of you not planning a summer trip to Italy, below is some information.
 We’re sure it will pique your interest!

 In beautiful southern Italy, between Positano (an area steeped in wealth and exclusivity) and Salerno (a charming “old town” with reminders of its Medieval history) on the Sorrentine Peninsula, lies one of the most beautiful stretches of coastline in the world — the Amalfi Coast.